 Film and Multimedia

 Along with my interests in the history of music theory and the philosophy/methodology of music analysis, I am active in film and video game music studies.
 I am especially interested in interactivity in music and games, and in ways in which video game soundtracks have been influenced by avant garde and modernist tendencies on one hand, and by popular music on the other.
 My upcoming paper at the North American Video Game Conference (University of Michigan, January 2018) explores pop music as a metaphor for listening to 1980s game soundtracks.
 I have also presented research on David Key and Ed Kanaga's experimental game Proteus (NACVGM 2014), and helped to co-convene an interactive "poster session" on current approaches to video game music at the 2014 joint meeting of AMS and SMT in Milwaukee.
-Last fall, I presented a paper on Leonard Rosenman's partially atonal score for the James Dean film East of Eden (1955) at the 2015 meeting of the American Musicological Society in Louisville, KY.
-Both of these papers are part of a larger project, which will examine how popular culture has borrowed and transformed the materials and tendencies of modernist composition, and repackaged them for popular consumption.
+In 2015, I presented a paper on Leonard Rosenman's partially atonal score for the James Dean film East of Eden (1955) at the annual American Musicological Society meeting in Louisville, KY.
+All of these papers are part of a larger project, which will examine how popular culture has borrowed and transformed the materials and tendencies of modernist composition, and repackaged them for popular consumption.

 I have also taken an interest in the history and development of David Lewin's transformational theory.
-I spent two days working in the Lewin archives at the Library of Congress in 2014, and have recently begun tracking down various pieces of Lewiniana at Harvard.
+I spent a few days working in the Lewin archives at the Library of Congress in 2014, and in my spare time I enjoy tracking down various pieces of Lewiniana at Harvard.
 My review of David Lewin's Morgengruss: Text, Context, Commentary (Oxford, 2015), edited by Richard Cohn and David Bard-Schwarz, appeared in the journal Music Theory and Analysis in October 2018.